-Graham Nishikawa guided Brian McKeever to victory in the one-kilometre sprint cross country ski race for athletes with a visual impairment at the Sochi 2014 Paralympic Winter Games, one of three gold medals collected by McKeever in Sochi.
+At the 2014 Games, he guided McKeever to victory in the one-kilometre sprint cross country ski race for athletes with a visual impairment, one of three gold medals collected by McKeever in Sochi.
 Erik Carleton was the guide for McKeever’s other two wins.

 Nishikawa’s success with McKeever continued through to the 2017 World Championships in Para Nordic skiing.
 In February 2017, at the world championships in Finsterau, Germany, the duo took gold in the 10-kilometre and 20-kilometre cross country races and added a historic bronze in the 4x2.5 km relay, Canada’s first ever relay medal in the event.